▲ Sump's own 1945 WM20, slow slogging fun but currently in hot demand by fans of motorcycle militaria and by general classic bikers

 Why is the fuel consumption so high?
 Because it's a sidevalve.
 It's as simple as that.
 The gas flow through a sidevalve engine is convoluted.
 At low speeds, the air/fuel mixture can find its way in and out without any major turbulence.
 But once the piston speed increases, you've got a storm inside that heats up the mixture and the metal and doesn't vent properly.
 Crudely put perhaps, but essentially that's how it works.

-Travelling long distance on an M20/M21 isn't as bad as it might seem.
-Naturally you'll take longer to get anywhere, but there some fun to be had at 45mph cruising, not least that you get to see a little more of the world instead of having it all flashing by in a blur.
+Travelling long distance on one of these hacks isn't as bad as it might seem.
+Naturally you'll take longer to get anywhere, but there is some fun to be had at 45mph cruising, not least that you get to see a little more of the world instead of having it all flashing by in a blur.

-Upon settling in following a rebuild, the bikes usually become wonderfully reliable, and when things do go wrong, they're generally quickly fixable at the roadside.
+Upon settling in following a rebuild, these old hacks usually become wonderfully reliable, and when things do go wrong, they're generally quickly fixable at the roadside.

 You won't need a huge range of tools when travelling.
 Just make sure that they're all Whitworth, and that you've got some cable nipples, scraps of electrical wire, a spare plug, spare points, HT lead, electrical tape, bulbs, drive chain and primary chain repair kit, plus a handful of nuts and bolts of varying sizes.
 Better carry a tube of gasket cement too, and some fuel line and fuel line washers/corks, etc.